tomsing1/mbl2019/markdown/batch_processing_rmbl_naseq_data.md

 the files and data on the servers will be deleted forever.

-1. Move any files you would like to keep our of the `analysis` folder in your home director to another location.
+1. Move any files you would like to keep out of the `analysis` folder in your home directory to another location.
 (Even better: save them to your laptop via RStudio's `More -> Export` functionality.)

 2. Delete  *all* files and folders within your `analysis` directory.
 For